 - the conclusions reached in relation to the complaint, including any remedial action to be taken details of how to seek arbitration or mediation if the complainant remains dissatisfied.

-iii.
-Seeking assistance from the Patients Association.
+3. Seeking assistance from the Patients Association.
 This is a national health care charity that highlights patients’ concerns and needs.
-It provides advice aimed at helping people to get the best out of their health care and tells patients where they can get more information and advice.
-Contact the Patients Association’s helpline on 0845 608 4455 or visit: www.patients-association.org.uk.
+It provides advice aimed at helping people to get the best out of their healthcare and tells patients where they can get more information and advice.
+Phone: 0845 608 4455

-Citizens Advice provides free, confidential and independent advice from over 3,000 locations, including in their bureaux, GP surgeries, hospitals, colleges, prisons and courts.
+4. The Citizens Advice Service provides free, confidential and independent advice from over 3,000 locations, including in their bureaux, GP surgeries, hospitals, colleges, prisons and courts.
 Advice is available face-to-face and by phone.
-Contact details are here: https://www.citizensadvice.org.uk/about-us/contact-us/contact-us/contact-us/

 If the complaint is a notifiable incident, as per the Duty of Candour Policy and Procedure, we shall follow that procedure as indicated.